kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 If you are facing this issue, please check if you have configured auto return in PayPal settings.
 Configuring auto return will resolve your issue.
 Here’s a PayPal <a href="https://www.paypal.com/in/cgi-bin/webscr?cmd=p/mer/express_return_summary-outside" target="_blank">documentation</a> & WooCommerce <a href="http://docs.woothemes.com/document/paypal-standard/#section-5" target="_blank">documentation</a> on understanding & setting up Auto Return.

-In case you have already configured auto return for your store, we request you to create a new support thread <a href="https://wordpress.org/support/plugin/enhanced-e-commerce-for-woocommerce-store" target="_blank">here</a> & reach out to us.
+In case you have already configured auto return for your store and facing the issue then you could <a href="https://www.tatvic.com/contact/">reach out to us</a>

 = I’ve install the plugin but I do not see any data in my GA =

-Following are one or more reasons:
+"Following are one or more reasons:

-* Please make sure that you have Enabled Enhanced Ecommerce setting in your GA Account.
-Check out the Step 1 of this <a href="http://www.tatvic.com/blog/enhanced-ecommerce/#steps" target="_blank">blogpost</a>.
+(1) You need to make sure that you have enabled Enhanced Ecommerce setting in your GA Account.
+If you have not enabled then follow the below steps:

+-> Go to Admin section of your Google Analytics Account -> In the view section, click on Ecommerce Settings
+-> Switch on the Enhanced Ecommerce Settings button

+Note: If you do not see the above setting, it means that you are still on the waiting list and you may have to wait till Google rolls out this for your web property

-* If you have just installed our plugin, then please wait for at-least 24 hours before you 	start seeing any data in your GA.
-If you still face this issue after 24 hours, please reach out to us via <a href="https://wordpress.org/support/plugin/enhanced-e-commerce-for-woocommerce-store" target="_blank">support thread</a>.
+(2) If the Enhanced Ecommerce setting is enabled in your GA and you have just installed our plugin, then please wait for at-least 24 hours before you start seeing any data in your GA.
+If you still face this issue after 24 hours, please <a href="https://www.tatvic.com/contact/">reach out to us</a>."

-= Since I have Implemented GA Script (UA tag) Via GTM, I didn't enable Add Global site Tracking Code option, but seems that it is not working. =

-When you have the UA script/tag implemented via your GTM, it may happen sometimes that the script might take/make any delay in loading on your store, due to which our plugin may not work well on your store.

-Reason :

-* Our Plugin's script works/fetches the data based on the GTAG's default tracker ('gtag' in the case of Universal Analytics script used in our plugin).
-While you implement the UA tracking script from your GTM, the script in your store may not be able to initialize the tracker, which in turn will hinder the plugin from populating insights in your Analytics account.

 = Does your plugin supports new Global Site Tag (gtag.js)? =

-Yes our plugin supports new Global Site Tag (gtag.js).
+Yes our plugin supports the new Global Site Tag (gtag.js).

 = Since I have Implemented Old GA Script (UA Script) Manually in my store, I didn't enable Add Global site Tracking Code option gtag.js, but seems that it is not working. =

-When you have the Old UA script implemented Manually in your store, it is not working with our plugin.
+"When you have the UA script/tag implemented via your GTM, it may happen sometimes that the script might take/make any delay in loading on your store and due to which our plugin may not work well on your store.

 Reason :

-* Our Plugin's script works/fetches the data based on the GTAG's default tracker ('gtag' in the case of Universal Analytics script used in our plugin).
-While you implement the Old UA tracking script manually, the script in your store may not be able to initialize the tracker, which in turn will hinder the plugin from populating insights in your Analytics account.
+Our Plugin’s script works/fetches the data based on the GTAG’s default tracker (‘gtag’ in the case of Universal Analytics script used in our plugin).
+While you implement the UA tracking script from your GTM, the script in your store may not be able to initialize the tracker, which in turn will hinder the plugin from populating insights in your Analytics account."

 = Where I can see my all Enhanced Ecommerce Reports (Eg. Sales Report,Product Performance Report)? =

-You can Find all The Enhanced Ecommerce Reports in your Analytics Account under Conversions --> Ecommerce.
+You can find all the Enhanced Ecommerce Reports in your Analytics Account under the Reports -> Conversions –> Ecommerce section.

 = Products with variant not getting recorded in GA =

-Currently our plugin does not support products with variant & hence you may not see their transaction data in GA.
+Currently our plugin does not support products with variants & hence you may not see their transaction data in GA.
 This feature is only available with the <a href="https://1.envato.market/Yvn3R" target="_blank">premium version</a> of our plugin.

 = Does this plugin provide Google Ads Conversion Tracking? =